fossfreedom/coverart-browser/README.md

 We need you to help us translate the english text to your native language.

 Don't worry - it is easier that you think.
 Just visit:

  - https://translations.launchpad.net/coverartbrowser

 Remember to set your preferred language and then just submit your translation.

-Instructions are in the file TRANSLATE_README.
-Post a link to the file as a new issue, or if you are feeling generous - fork and push a pull-request.
-Thanks!

-If they look scary - just email me (foss dot freedom at gmail dot com) and I'll send you the file that needs to be translated - it is less than 20 text strings so it should only take a few minutes.

-When emailing - tell me your locale & language.
-You can find these by typing:

-    echo $LANG
-    echo $LANGUAGE

 -------